Through the Heart of England

-Eventually I had to be brave and shout across the stable yard to a friendly horsey lady in a fetching pink bobble hat who was industriously fettling withers and currying fetlocks.
+Eventually I had to shout across the stable yard to a friendly horsey lady in a fetching pink bobble hat who was industriously fettling withers and currying fetlocks.
 She cheerily denied there was any right of way in these parts and sent me south to the next junction; I was too scared of the roaring traffic to argue.

 Why anyone would positively choose to live by a road like this I can’t fathom, but the swish new house was clearly someone else’s dream and by no means an inexpensive one.
 I suppose its owner might reasonably point out that I’d positively chosen to spend the previous night in a plastic bag full of cold water.

 Despite the unexpected diversion I was cheered to find myself on the Notts Wolds Way.
 I was then even further cheered to find a wonderful and comprehensively stocked shop at a rustic petrol station on the A606.
 Do call in if you’re passing Stanton on the Wolds, it’s a veritable cornucopia and does hot coffee.
 Hot coffee!